 Although buying a property in Ireland is a more complex process than many people initially think, it is a rewarding one and working closely with your solicitor can make the process a lot smoother.

-Here at Augustus Cullen Law we have extensive knowledge of property law and experience in helping people buy homes.
-We’re always eager to assist so call us if you’d like to talk to us about being your conveyancing partner when you’re in the market to buy a house.
+Here at Augustus Cullen Law Solicitors, we have extensive knowledge of property law and experience in helping people buy homes.
+We’re always eager to assist so contact us if you’d like to talk to us about being your conveyancing partner when you’re in the market to buy a house.

 28 November 2016